 The popularity of the use of agal bac was not only among the Cham people of Vietnam but also throughout the region of Southeast Asia.

-As introduced above, the agal bac texts of the Cham culture contain numerous valuable topics and aspects in content.
-Further efforts to discover, preserve, and analyze these palm leaf manuscripts will bring the current research and understanding of the Cham culture to a higher level as these texts reveal much about the Cham religion, calendar, astronomy, philosophy, and festivities among others.
-11 Moreover, agal bac also points out the relationship between Cham and its surrounding cultures such as Indian, Malay, Arabic, Vietnamese, and Chinese.
+As introduced above, the agal bac texts contain information on numerous valuable topics and aspects of Cham culture.
+Further efforts to discover, preserve, and analyze these palm leaf manuscripts will bring current research and understanding of Cham culture to a higher level as these texts reveal much about the Cham religion, calendar, astronomy, philosophy, and festivities among other topics.
+Moreover, agal bac also points out the relationship between the Cham and surrounding cultures such as Indian, Malay, Arabic, Vietnamese, and Chinese.